Bombbom/Blockchain_technologies/README.md

 - What is Blockchain?

-> A digital database orr ledger that is distributed among the nodes of peer-to-peer network
+> A digital database or ledger that is distributed among the nodes of peer-to-peer network

 ![image](https://user-images.githubusercontent.com/108725538/203267392-687a7551-109b-4e1f-8582-b83ab8555a1e.png)